syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 *Digital Globe satellite image of Tal Salba published on 26/05/2019*

-AT least eight pieces of artillery can be identified using a digital globe satellite image published on 12/05/2019.
+At least eight pieces of artillery can be identified using a digital globe satellite image published on 12/05/2019.

 ![](/assets/investigations/daralhikma/art-count.png)